maxGraph/maxgraph-integration-examples/projects/rollup-ts/README.md

 The `rollup.config.js` file tells Rollup how to create this bundle, starting with `src/main.ts` and including all its dependencies, including `mxGraph`.

+From the project root
-`npm run build` builds the application to `dist`, along with a sourcemap file for debugging.
+- `npm run build` builds the application to `dist`, along with a sourcemap file for debugging.

-`npm start` launches a server, using [serve](https://github.com/zeit/serve).
+- `npm start` launches a server, using [serve](https://github.com/zeit/serve).
 Navigate to http://localhost:3000/.

-`npm run watch` will continually rebuild the application as your source files change.
+- `npm run watch` will continually rebuild the application as your source files change.

-`npm run dev` will run `npm start` and `npm run watch` in parallel.
+- `npm run dev` will run `npm start` and `npm run watch` in parallel.